-While 26 Mayan languages and dialects are still spoken among the residents of these villages, when children enter elementary school, they struggle to speak, read and write in Spanish, Guatemala’s official language and that in which elementary school is taught.
+While 26 Mayan languages and dialects are still spoken among the residents of these villages when children enter elementary school, they struggle to speak, read and write in Spanish, Guatemala’s official language and that in which elementary school is taught.
 Because the children’s parents are often illiterate too, they are unable to help the kids with their school work, which all serves to perpetuate illiteracy, limited job skills, poverty, and teen marriage.
-For example, Santa Maria de Jesus, most boys stop attending school by sixth grade and girls are known to drop out even sooner, as early as the second grade.
+For example, in Santa Maria de Jesus, most boys stop attending school by sixth grade, and girls are known to drop out even sooner, as early as the second grade.

 Partnering with SANA, a local nonprofit health clinic, preschool, and library located in Santa Maria de Jesus, Susan recruited 15 Spanish speakers to record 105 Spanish children’s audiobooks, set up the library within their facility, and established regular programs to give children and their families access to these key resources, while also making plans to keep the library growing.

 Her project’s goal to build literacy and school readiness has surpassed expectations.
-Over 400 children visit the library every month to listen to and read books, and most children who attend the SANA preschool are now testing at or above reading level when entering public schoo Mothers are also benefiting and have started coming to the library to listen and learn.
+Over 400 children visit the library every month to listen to and read books, and most children who attend the SANA preschool are now testing at or above the reading level when entering public school Mothers are also benefiting and have started coming to the library to listen and learn.

 Q: Why did you choose this topic for your Gold Award Project?